pavinjosdev/lmde-system-recovery/README.md

 4. In the "Installation type" window, choose "Automated installation" and check the options:

-- LVM
+- Use LVM (Logical Volume Management)
-- Encryption (LUKS)
+- Encrypt the operating system
-- Format disk using btrfs
+- Format root partition using btrfs

 ## Manual install